Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 By default this `cacheable` attribute is set to 'true', but when Varnish executes `return(pass)` from inside of `vcl_fetch` it caches the "hit-for-pass" object with the `cacheable` attribute set to 'false'.

 The reason the ttl for a "hit-for-pass" object is supposed to be short is because, for that period of time, your origin is susceptible to multiple requests.
 So you don't want your origin to become overloaded by lots of traffic for uncacheable content.

+It's important to note that an object can't be _re-cached_ (let's say the origin no longer sends a `private` directive) until either the hit-for-pass TTL expires _or_ the hit-for-pass object is purged.

 > See [this Varnish blog post](https://info.varnish-software.com/blog/hit-for-pass-varnish-cache) for the full details.